What Are The Best Roofing Shingles in 2021?

 Which Roof Shingles Last the Longest

 Good roof shingles can prove pricey.
 You’re not saving money if you must replace your roof every few years.
 However, if you choose the right shingles, they may last for as long as you own your house.

 In addition to choosing the right shingles, it’s also important to hire the right roofing contractor.

 Different roofing materials require different amounts of labor to install.
 Accordingly, the labor cost for installation will vary depending on which materials you choose.

 Asphalt Shingles: Most homeowners and developers in the US choose asphalt shingle roofing materials.
 Asphalt shingles can last between 15 to 40 years, depending on the quality.
-Some high-end asphalt shingles can even last half a decade.
+Some high-end asphalt shingles can even last half a century.